 String Report only usage of profile sets with type ASDD or LEGACY.
 ASDD profile sets are comprised of classifiers which are used by the new ASDD profiler.
-LEGACY profile sets are comprised of profile expressions and profile type expressions used by the old profile.
+LEGACY profile sets no longer exist.

 connectorType (optional)

 String Report only usage of profile sets used by jobs of the specific connector types: DATABASE, FILE, or MAINFRAME.
 Note that Mainframe DB2 is categorized under the DATABASE option.